-Over the past 6 years of living in Seattle, I’ve been to almost every high-end restaurant in Seattle.
+While living there, I’ve been to almost every high-end restaurant in Seattle.
 I have a dining club that meets at least once a month at whatever new Seattle restaurant has opened up recently.
 We estimate we’ve been to approximately 70 restaurants together.
 We’ve even been on a three massive food quests to find the best burger, best pizza, and best tacos in Seattle.

 Anyway, we’ve done the research.
 We’ve eaten at tons of Seattle restaurants, many of which have come and gone, and I think we’re more than qualified to make a top 10 best restaurants in Seattle list.

-10 12 best restaurants in Seattle (we couldn’t settle on only 10).
 These are presented in no particular order.
 I was going to rank them, but I think that going too far down the subjectiveness road.
 Also, the list is not based on what is currently popular or new.
 Some of these places have been around forever, and some of them are little neighborhood gems, rather than top chef empires.
-The list is just our honest opinion of the Seattle restaurants we want to frequent simply because they’re amazing.
+The list is just our honest opinion of Seattle best restaurants – the ones we want to frequent simply because they’re amazing.

 ⇒Wondering where to stay in Seattle if you’re coming for a visit?
 See our recommended hotels at the bottom of this post.